 Note, though, that unlike in the case of crowdfunding, crowdsourcing doesn't have the objective of getting investment.
 So don't mix these two terms up.
 If attracting funds is your primary goal, you may launch a campaign on crowdfunding platforms like Kickstarter, Fundable, Indiegogo, Patreon, and many similar ones.
 Using them, you can also obtain feedback on the product and possibly even raise funding.

 Alternatively, though, you can consider joining an accelerator or incubator to grow your product.
 The most optimal path will depend on the startup funding stage you’re currently at and your needs.

 MVP testing can help you gain confidence and ensure that your idea and/or product is moving in the right direction.
 Of course, there are more minimum viable tests and product validation strategies than the 10 we described on this page.
 For instance, you can opt for running paid ad campaigns, creating explainer videos, and so much more.
 But it really depends on when you decide to run the tests: before MVP launch, after it, or both.

 In any case, whether you apply one of the tactics or choose to combine multiple, they'll give you valuable insights that are much better than taking guesses.
 Even if you receive negative feedback or make discoveries about the solution's weak spots, this is still good news as you can make corresponding amendments and get the most out of your efforts.

-If you need a hand with creating an MVP and testing it, don’t hesitate to contact us.
-Upsilon’s specialists can help move your MVP from idea initiation to the scaling phase and further.
+If you need a hand with building an MVP and testing it, don't hesitate to contact us.
+Upsilon provides team augmentation services for growth-stage businesses, and we use the sprint-based staff augmentation pricing model.
+So our experienced specialists can help move your MVP from idea initiation to the scaling phase and further in no time!